Duke-Engineering/que-ts/README.md

 ### Manual Setup

 If you prefer not to use Docker, ensure PostgreSQL is running and create the database schema manually using `migrations/schema.sql`.

+## Continuous Integration

+The project uses GitHub Actions for CI/CD with the following workflows:

+- **Test**: Runs on every PR and push to main
+  - Tests against Node.js 18.x, 20.x, and 22.x
+  - Runs linter, TypeScript compiler, and test suite
+  - Includes package build verification

+- **Coverage**: Runs on pushes to main
+  - Generates test coverage reports
+  - Uploads coverage data to Codecov

+- **Security**: Runs on PRs, pushes, and weekly
+  - npm audit for vulnerability scanning
+  - Dependency review for PRs
+  - Automated security monitoring

 ## License